joleenchong/ObsidianNotes/Tools/Cloud Servers/Microsoft Azure/AZ-900 notes/Azure infrastructure.md

 	- facilities with resources arranged in racks with dedicated power, cooling, & network infrastructure
 	- grouped in Azure Regions / Availability Zones
 - Regions:
-	- a geographical area containing at least one datacenter networked together with low-latency network
+	- a geographical area containing at least one datacentre networked together with low-latency network
 	- may limit what services / VM features are available
 	- Region Pairs - two regions at least 300 miles away are paired together for replication of resources across geography
 	- Sovereign regions - isolated instances from main instance of Azure